How to manufacture a reeded glass fire rated unit

 In the event of a fire, the glass can provide resistance and some fire rated glazing builds an opaque heat barrier which helps to prevent panic as the fire is not visible.

 As the fire heats the unit, the exposed panes loosen from the interlayer and shatter, allowing the intumescent gel layer to expand and provide and insulted protective barrier.
 EI rated glass products not only keep flames and hot gas away from the protected area but also provides temperature insulation on the surface opposite to the fire.

 A glazing unit must be able to withstand temperature in excess of 870°C to be classed as fire rated.

 Can a fire rated glazing unit be fluted?

 A glass unit manufactured using just reeded glass cannot be fire rated by itself.
 The intumescent gel interlayer must be between standard float glass panes, however, there are two options if you would like reeded fire rated glazing units with this design.

 A thin film can be applied to the external face of the outer glass panes on one or both sides, or a fluted glass pane can be laminated into the unit.
 A reeded pane can be laminated to just one side of the unit or to both sides.

 The decorative reeded film is 50 microns thick and covers the face of the glass, some may opt for this as it can be more cost effective.

 For genuine reeded glass incorporated into the fire rated glass product the reeded piece must be laminated to a piece of float glass.
-The maximum size for a reeded fire rated glass unit is 1650mm wide x 2160mm high per pane, meaning it is applicable for almost all internal glazing sizes.
+The maximum size for reeded fire rated glazing is 1650mm wide x 2160mm high per pane, meaning it is applicable for almost all internal glazing sizes.